Using CloudBees CI Teams

 Configurable parameters

-In addition to a team controller creation recipe’s basic configurable parameters (name, display name, etc), a creation recipe has a few additional configurable parameters:
+In addition to a team controller creation recipe’s basic configurable parameters (for example, name, display name), a creation recipe has a few additional configurable parameters:

 • plugins - the list of plugins to automatically install in the controller.
 This is a list of plugin IDs where all of them must be available in the controller Update Center (either because the plugin comes from regular UC or it is provided by a plugin catalog)